frisbro303/signDNE_python/README.md

 If the `-o` or `--output` flag is off, results will be outputed to STDOUT.

+## Visualization

+When the `-v` or `--visualize` flag is used with a single input file, the tool will display a 3D visualization of the mesh.
+The mesh will be colored based on the normalized local DNE values, color gradient from blue through white to red.
+Blue represents low DNE values and red represents high DNE values.

 ## Examples

 1. Calculate DNE for a single file and visualize: